 Have Your Website In Order First

 Yes, social media is a great way to drive traffic back to the website that you’ve painstakingly put together.
 If it’s been a while since you put up your website, it’s a good idea to go through and do a quick audit of it.
 Is your content well organized and easy to find?
 Does the website look good on mobile devices?
 Are you using an attractive and modern theme or does your website look more like it belongs in 2005?
 If you don’t have a website yet, then yes I would suggest getting that set up before getting down to work on your social media presence.
 I find that people are more likely to look at your profile (where you should definitely have a link back to your website!) when they first follow you on social media.
 They might like something that you posted, whether they found it humorous or informative, and think ‘hey I wonder what else they have’.
 If you can direct them to your website at this point, great!
-If you are just getting started and trying to be as budget-conscious as possible, have a look at these go daddy promotions to get some deals on your hosting services.
+If you are just getting started and trying to be as budget-conscious as possible, have a look at these to get some deals on your hosting services.
 You might even be able to save on a domain name as well.

 Once you have your website up and running and looking it’s best, now it’s time to dive into social media.
 Follow a few guidelines and you should see a lot of benefit for your business!